sndmnn/my-sandbox/repro/side-panels/README.md

 To avoid cloning the project, you can download this folder using a tool like [GitZip](https://kinolien.github.io/gitzip/).
 Paste the URL to this folder (https://github.com/sndmnn/my-sandbox/tree/main/repro/side-panels) and click the "Download" button.

-To start the project, run `npm run start` in the root directory.
+To start the project, run `npm` to install dependencies and `npm run start` to start the application.
+The project will be available by default at `http://localhost:8080`, but you can change the port by modifying the `-p` flag in the `start` script in `package.json`.

 # The Problem